mac-theobio/QMEE/assignments.md

 * This can be just a restatement of ideas you've already shared via README or assignments, but in a convenient form for us to look at
 * make a file called projects.md in your _main_ repo directory.
 It should contain <200 words (plus a title of <10 words)

 The assignment is due Fri 15 Mar.
-The project part is _really_ due Fri 15 mar
+The project part is _really_ due Fri 15 Mar.

 Week 8
 ------